sharlagelfand/ropenscipackagesreviewed/README.md

 # ropenscipackagesreviewed

-This package contains a list of R packages in the rOpenSci registry and metadata on whether they have gone through the rOpenSci software review process (as of 2019-09-16).
+This package contains a list of R packages in the [rOpenSci registry](https://github.com/ropensci/roregistry/) and metadata on whether they have gone through the rOpenSci software review process (as of 2019-09-17).

 ## Installation